Arab conquest of Egypt: Crossing the Egyptian border

-Conquest of Pelusium and Belbeis
+Conquest of Pelusium and Bilbeis

 According to a legend related by al-Waqidi, Cyrus of Alexandria had a beautiful daughter named Armenousa, whom he sought to marry to Heraclius Constantine.
 Constantine accepted the marriage proposal, so in late 639 Armenousa left Babylon in a grand marriage procession which included two thousand horsemen, along with slaves and a long caravan laden with treasures that served both as dowry and tribute.
-On her way to Constantine, who was in Caesarea, she heard of the Arab army approaching Egypt and dispatched a regiment of her guards to defend Pelusium, a garrison city considered to be the eastern gateway to Egypt at the time, while she herself remained in Belbeis with more of her guards and sent warnings to her father Cyrus.
+On her way to Constantine, who was in Caesarea, she heard of the Arab army approaching Egypt and dispatched a regiment of her guards to defend Pelusium, a garrison city considered to be the eastern gateway to Egypt at the time, while she herself remained in Bilbeis with more of her guards and sent warnings to her father Cyrus.
 However, Alfred J. Butler dismisses Armenousa's story as a myth.

 In December of 639 or early January 640, the Muslim army reached Pelusium.
 The siege of the town dragged on for two months.
 In February 640, an assault group, led by the prominent Huzaifah ibn Wala, successfully captured the fort and city.

-The losses incurred by the Muslim army were ameliorated by the number of Sinai Bedouins, who, taking the initiative, had joined them in conquering Egypt.
+The losses incurred by the Muslim army were ameliorated by the number of Sinai Bedouins, who had joined them in conquering Egypt, out of a desire for plunder.
 The Bedouins belonged to the tribes of Rashidah and Lakhm.

 The ease with which Pelusium fell to the Muslims and the lack of Roman reinforcements during the month-long siege is often attributed to the treachery of Cyrus, who was also the Greek Patriarch of Alexandria (not the one recognised by most of the population, who was Pope Benjamin I).

-After the fall of Pelusium, the Muslims marched to Belbeis, 65 km (40 mi) from Memphis via desert roads, and besieged it.
-Belbeis was the first place in Egypt that the Byzantines showed some measure of resistance towards the Arabs.
-Two Christian monks, accompanied by Cyrus of Alexandria and the famous Roman general Aretion, came out to negotiate with 'Amr ibn al-'As.
+After the fall of Pelusium, the Muslims marched to Bilbeis, 65 km (40 mi) from Memphis via desert roads, and besieged it.
+Bilbeis was the first place in Egypt that the Byzantines showed some measure of resistance towards the Arabs.
+Two Christian monks, accompanied by Cyrus of Alexandria and the famous Roman general Aretion, came out to negotiate with Amr ibn al-As.
 Aretion had been the Byzantine governor of Jerusalem, but had gone to Egypt shortly after losing the Battle of Ajnadayn.
-'Amr gave them three options: convert to Islam, pay the jizya, or fight.
+Amr gave them three options: convert to Islam, pay the jizya, or fight.
 They requested three days to reflect and then, according to Al-Tabari, requested two extra days.

 At the end of the five days, the two monks and the general decided to reject Islam and the jizya and fight the Muslims, thus disobeying Cyrus, who wanted to surrender and pay jizya.
 Cyrus left for the Babylon Fortress.
 The battle resulted in a Muslim victory during which Aretion was killed and Armenousa was captured, but sent back to Cyrus.
-'Amr ibn al-'As subsequently attempted to convince the native Egyptians to aid the Arabs and surrender the city, based on the kinship between Egyptians and Arabs via Hajar.
+Amr ibn al-As subsequently attempted to convince the native Egyptians to aid the Arabs and surrender the city, based on the kinship between Egyptians and Arabs via Hajar.
 When the Egyptians refused, the siege resumed until the city fell around the end of March 640.